You’ve been accepted to Indiana University of Pennsylvania (IUP) at Punxsutawney — Congratulations!

 Student participants stay (separate from family members) in mandatory overnight housing in an IUP residence hall during the program.

 While there is no formal program the night before Orientation, you may want to consider spending the night in the residence hall so that you are well-rested for the program and testing.
+This is not an option for the July 28-29 orientation.
 (There is a $24 residence hall fee for arriving early, which will be added to the Orientation fee on your semester bill.)
 If you wish this option, indicate this on the enrollment form.
 (Early arrival breakfast in the IUP dining hall will be approximately $7, payable by cash, debit, or credit.)

 As a commuter, no overnight arrangements are necessary.